arendjr/es-assets/README.md

 ## Why ESAssets?

 When building for the web, people often use a bundler for bundling their JS/TS sources along with static assets such as images and CSS files.
 Thanks to ECMAScript Modules, this process is relatively well-defined for source modules.
 But for images and other assets, people usually rely on bundler-specific import structures.
 This makes code difficult to port between bundlers, and also complicates running code inside test runners.
+It also compromises type safety, since TypeScript has no knowledge of your assets beyond generic `.d.ts` files.

-ESAssets aims to replace this practice with bundler-agnostic asset management that is portable and supported in any environment.
+ESAssets aims to replace this practice with bundler-agnostic asset management that is portable, type-safe, and supported in any environment.

 **You don't use a bundler?** That's great!
 Even if you don't use a bundler, ESAssets can help you streamline your asset management.
 It offers tooling and conventions that can be useful in any environment.